-Figure 11: Standardised combined delta-lognormal CPUE series for SPO 2 bottom trawl based on trips which landed rig from Statistical Areas 011 to 015 and targeted flatfish, red gurnard, or tarakihi up to 2020-21.
-Also plotted is the equivalent series from the 2019 SPO 2 review.
-Error bars are ±2 standard errors.
+Figure 11: Standardised combined delta-lognormal CPUE series for SPO 2 bottom trawl based on trips which landed rig from Statistical Areas 011 to 015 and targeted flatfish, red gurnard, or tarakihi up to 2022-23.

+Also plotted is the equivalent series from the 2022 SPO 2 review.
+The series are a scaled to a geometric mean of one for the years in common.